Title IX Office

 NOVA takes all incidents of bias and harassment – including anti-LGBTQ – seriously.
 Depending on the type of incident and who is alleged to have committed the harassment, there are a variety of ways NOVA may respond.

-Title IX now includes sexual orientation and gender identity-based discrimination and harassment, as well as complaints of sex-based discrimination, sexual violence, domestic violence, dating violence, stalking, and sexual or gender-based harassment are governed by the Title IX Policy and may be submitted to titleix@nvcc.edu.
+Title IX now includes sexual orientation and gender identity-based discrimination and harassment, as well as complaints of sex-based discrimination, sexual violence, domestic violence, dating violence, stalking, and sexual or gender-based harassment.
+These are governed by the Title IX Policy and may be submitted to titleix@nvcc.edu.

-Faculty and staff may submit complaints of discrimination that they experience to the Equal Opportunity Officer at eo@nvcc.edu.
+Faculty and staff may submit complaints of discrimination to the Equal Opportunity Officer at eo@nvcc.edu.

 3. Are sexual orientation and gender identity included in NOVA’s non-discrimination policy?